nickchase/k0s/docs/raspberry-pi4.md

 ```

 **Note**: The manual process is more prone to accidental data loss than the
-guided one via Raspberry Pi Imager.
+guided process using Raspberry Pi Imager.
 Be sure to choose the correct device names.

 The previous content of the SD card will be wiped.
-Moreover, the partition
+Also, the partition
 written to the SD card needs to be resized to make the full capacity of the card
 available to Ubuntu.
-This can be achieved, for example, in this way:
+For example:

 ```console
 growpart /dev/mmcblk0 2